fmukendi/MukeAppsWebsite/README.md

 git add -A is a handy shortcut for doing both of those.

-You can test the differences out with something like this (note that for Git version 2.x your output for  git add . git status will be different):
+You can test the differences out with something like this (note that for Git version 2.x your output for  git add . git status will be different):git